JacquemontLab/CNV-Annotation/README.md

         string Chr
         int Start
         int End
-        string TYPE
+        string Type
     }
 ```

-Where TYPE is a string that is either "DEL" or "DUP".
-Header names are optional while positioning is not.
+Where Type is a string that is either "DEL" or "DUP".
 All other columns are passed over to the output.

 ### Dependencies